easegress-io/easegress/doc/cookbook/canary-release.md

 ### Key point

-* **Traffic tagging**: We can label the traffic with various business tags, such as user devices, geographic locations, user business labels etc. Also note that user tags should not use IP addresses, which are inaccurate and inconsistent.
+* **Traffic tagging**: To categorize traffic based on various business attributes such as **user devices**, **geographic locations**, or user attributes(e.g. age, gender, level, etc.), we can apply different labels or tags to the traffic.
+It's important to note that IP addresses should not be used as user tags as they can be inaccurate and inconsistent.
-* **Traffic scheduling**: After label the traffic, we can specify traffic rules to schedule a certain part of the user’s traffic to a certain Canary, for example, the IPhone user from Beijing is scheduled to the 2.0 Canary version of Service A.
+* **Traffic scheduling**: Once traffic is tagged, we can use traffic rules to schedule specific traffic to a designated Canary.
+For instance, traffic from an iPhone user in Beijing could be directed to a new version of a service.

 ## Why use Easegress and Cloudflare

 * For traffic tagging, Using [Cloudflare](https://www.cloudflare.com/) we can easily label the traffic.
-  * geographic location: Cloudflare provides [Managed Transforms](https://developers.cloudflare.com/rules/transform/managed-transforms/reference/) features that can be used to identify the geographic location of the user.
+  - **Geographic Location**: Cloudflare offers a feature called [Managed Transforms](https://developers.cloudflare.com/rules/transform/managed-transforms/reference/), which can be used to identify the geographic location of a user.
-  * user device or OS: We can get user device and OS from the user-agent filed of HTTP request by [Workers](https://developers.cloudflare.com/workers/).
+  - **User Device**: Using [Workers](https://developers.cloudflare.com/workers/), we can extract information about the user's device, operating system, and web browser from the `User-Agent` field of the HTTP request.
-  * user's business label: Cloudflare provides [Rules](https://developers.cloudflare.com/rules/transform/request-header-modification/) features that can be used to identify the user's business label.
+  - **User's Customized Label**: Using Cloudflare [Rules](https://developers.cloudflare.com/rules/transform/request-header-modification/), it is easy to extract the user's customized business label from HTTP request headers (such as: Cookies, etc.)

-* For traffic scheduling, Easegress provides `Filter` and `Proxy` features that can be used to schedule traffic to different canaries.
+- For traffic scheduling, Easegress offers two features, `Filter` and `Proxy`, that can be used to route traffic to different canary releases.

 ## based on geographic location

 ![case 1](../imgs/canary-release-case-1.png)

-Suppose we operate an E-Commerce service as shown, and we have recently upgrade the Order Service from V1 to V2.
-In order to ensure that our users have the best experience possible, we would like to direct users who are accessing our service from Beijing to use the new order service (v2).
+Suppose we run an e-Commerce service, and we recently upgraded our Order Service from version 1 to version 2.
+To ensure that our users have the best experience, we want to route the users who are accessing our service from Beijing to use the new Order service (version 2).

-1. Traffic tagging: the geographic location judgment is based on the `CF-IPCity` field in Cloudflare's HTTP header.
-Add the location header to HTTP request through Cloudflare's Transform feature.
+**1. Traffic tagging**

-   * Cloudflare Dashboard -> Rules -> Transform Rules -> Managed Transforms -> [enabled “Add visitor location headers”](https://developers.cloudflare.com/rules/transform/managed-transforms/configure/)
+To determine the geographic location of a user, we can leverage the `CF-IPCity` field in Cloudflare's HTTP header.
+We need to first enable the "Add visitor location headers" option in the Cloudflare dashboard.  (_Cloudflare Dashboard_ -> _Rules_ -> _Transform Rules_ -> _Managed Transforms_ -> [enabled “Add visitor location headers”](https://developers.cloudflare.com/rules/transform/managed-transforms/configure/) )

-2. Traffic scheduling rules:
+**2. Traffic scheduling rules:**

-Save the below YAML to ecommerce-service.yaml, and make sure you have replaced the servers with yours.
+Save the following YAML code to `ecommerce-service.yaml` and make sure to replace the `servers` configuration with your own.

 ```yaml
 name: ecommerce-pipeline